matharchod/Twitolu/README.md

 #### searchInit(elem)

 Twitolu's search functionality is based on a DOM search.
-Accepts the argument `elem`, representing the wrapped set of DOM elements on which to perform the search.
+Accepts the argument `elem`, representing the wrapped set of tiles on which to perform the search.

 * Create an event handler for hitting the RETURN/ENTER button
-* Create an event handler for the "search" button
+* Create an event handler for the SEARCH button
 * Read the value of the seach field
-* Run a case-insensitive regular expression on each tweet for that value
+* Run a case-insensitive regular expression on each tile for that value
-* Toggle the visibility on tweets that match the regex
+* Toggle the visibility on tiles that match the regex
-* Show the number of tweets that match the search
+* Show the number of tiles that match the search
 * Create an event handler to clear the search results